You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Potential Long-Term Effects of Stopping Acyclovir: What You Need to Know

 Acyclovir is a widely used antiviral medication prescribed to treat herpes simplex virus (HSV) infections, including cold sores and genital herpes.
-While it is generally considered safe and effective, stopping acyclovir abruptly can lead to a range of potential long-term effects.
-In this article, we will explore the potential consequences of discontinuing acyclovir and what you can do to minimize any negative impacts.
+While it is effective in managing symptoms and reducing the risk of transmission, stopping acyclovir treatment can have potential long-term effects on the body.
+In this article, we will explore the potential consequences of discontinuing acyclovir and what you can expect.

 What Happens When You Stop Taking Acyclovir?